-Friendship Christian School seeks to provide an opportunity for our high school students to reach their highest potential as well as prepare them for college by offering Honors and Dual Credit classes.
-The Dual Credit classes are approved through Colorado Christian University and Maranatha Baptist University.
+Friendship Christian School seeks to provide an opportunity for high school students to reach their highest potential and prepare for college by offering honors and dual credit classes.
+The dual credit classes are approved through Colorado Christian University and Maranatha Baptist University.

-Old Testament Survey (Dual Credit Opportunity): The Holy Bible, Encountering the Old Testament (Arnold and Bayer), MacArthur Bible Handbook (MacArthur)
+Old Testament Survey (Dual Credit Opportunity, alternating years): The Holy Bible, Encountering the Old Testament (Arnold and Bayer), MacArthur Bible Handbook (MacArthur)

 This college-level course focuses both on the big picture of the Old Testament as a whole and on the specific books of the Old Testament.
 The emphasis for each book will be the authorship, purpose, theme, and flow.
 Students will discover each book within its historical context and will learn to apply life principles from the content of the material.
 This course is approved for 3 college credits through Colorado Christian University.

-New Testament Survey (Dual Credit Opportunity): The Holy Bible, Encountering the New Testament (Elwell and Yarbrough), MacArthur Bible Handbook (MacArthur)
+New Testament Survey (Dual Credit Opportunity, alternating years): The Holy Bible, Encountering the New Testament (Elwell and Yarbrough), MacArthur Bible Handbook (MacArthur)

-Honors Precalculus (Dual Credit Opportunity): Precalculus: An Investigation of Functions by David Lippman and Melonie Rasmussen
+Honors Precalculus (Dual Credit Opportunity for Juniors): Precalculus: An Investigation of Functions by David Lippman and Melonie Rasmussen

 Precalculus begins with a review of basic trigonometry from Algebra II.
 Topics include radian measure, reference angles, trigonometric ratios, and triangle solutions.
 Students then review linear and quadratic functions and apply that knowledge to finding zeros of functions and graphing.
 They learn about other types of functions, such as power functions, exponential functions, piece functions, trigonometry functions, and rational functions.
 Graphing these functions, along with finding domain, range, zeros, and asymptotes, is discussed.
 Students learn interval notation and continue the study of functions with inverses and compositions.
 They are introduced to the properties of logarithms and work with various types of equations.
 Students learn to prove various trigonometry identities are taught about conics and indirect and direct variation.
 They study limits, foundational to the study of calculus in the 12th grade.
 A basic study of statistics, as well as a review of geometry formulas needed for calculus, completes the year.
 This course is approved for 3 college credits through Maranatha Baptist University.

-Calculus (Dual Credit Opportunity): Calculus: Graphical, Numerical, Algebraic (Pearson Prentice Hall)
+Calculus (Dual Credit Opportunity for Seniors): Calculus: Graphical, Numerical, Algebraic (Pearson Prentice Hall)